Machine Learning for Natural Disaster Relief

 UNet architectures first encode the image to a smaller resolution representation; then decode it back to create a segmentation mask.
 Still, the very process of developing appropriate weights for the segmentation exercise can take a lot of time and effort.

 Fortunately, localization of buildings on images is a well-examined issue.
-So, to build their model, the Appsilon team took existing, cutting-edge ML localization solutions developed through a series of SpaceNet competitions.
+So, to build their model, the Appsilon team took existing, cutting-edge ML localization solutions developed through a series of SpaceNet challenges.
 Specifically, they used XDXD pre-trained weights created for one of the top SpaceNet4 solutions, built using a VGG-16 encoder.

 UNet architecture example by Mehrdad Yazdani – Own work, CC BY-SA 4.0, Creative Commons